 As plans to settle the moon and Mars continue to gather steam among entrepreneurs and corporations, Patrick Suermann, head of the Texas A&M Department of Construction Science, is laying the groundwork to position the department as a leading research consultant to visionaries shooting, literally, for the moon.

 “Any group that hopes to establish a presence on another world is going to need construction partners,” said Suermann.
 “This department can become a leading research hub to develop building procedures in low and zero gravity environments.”

-On the flight, Suermann will operate a hand drill on samples that simulate rocks on the moon and Mars in an experiment headed by James Crowell of Crow Industries, which develops technology for use in extreme environments.
+On the flight, Suermann operated a hand drill on samples that simulate rocks on the moon and Mars in an experiment headed by James Crowell of Crow Industries, which develops technology for use in extreme environments.
 Crowell is aiming to learn how these rocks interact with drilling machinery and how the resulting dust travels in low and zero gravity situations.

 “Future space missions will need interdisciplinary crews with excellent spatial cognition to design, engineer, and construct human habitats,” said Dixit.
 “These crews may need training that specifically prepares them for extended periods of weightlessness, which can cause disorientation that compromises their health, comfort, and safety.”